Although both men and women spend time removing hair, men shouldn’t complain.

 They use heat, to burn hairs from their tip to base – without pain.
-Some of the better IPL machines have built in sensors that will adjust to your skin colour, ensuring that the optimal intensity of light is always emitted from the device.
+Some of the better IPL machines have built-in sensors that will adjust to your skin colour, ensuring that the optimal intensity of light is always emitted from the device.

-Several treatments are necessary to thoroughly remove all hair growth from a specific area, because IPL machines will only kill hairs that are in the Anagen phase of growth.
+Several treatments are necessary to thoroughly remove all hair growth from a specific area because IPL machines will only kill hairs that are in the Anagen phase of growth.

 You see, hairs are in 1 of 3 phases – Anagen, Catagen, or Telogen.

 The Anagen phase is where the hair is directly connected to the bulb of the papilla (follicle) and protrudes out from the surface of the skin.
-This direct contact from the base of the follicle to skin surface is needed to absorb and direct the IPL heat down to destroy the hair follicle, and to permanently disable the growth cycle.
+This direct contact from the base of the follicle to the skin surface is needed to absorb and direct the IPL heat down to destroy the hair follicle, and to permanently disable the growth cycle.

 Hairs at this stage have detached from the bulb and blood supply, and because of this disengagement, the IPL heat can’t reach the base of the hair shaft to destroy the follicle.

-The Telogen phase is when the hair follicle lays “dormant” and works through the process of creating a new hair, and because the hair is so small, and hidden beneath the skin, light from an IPL machine is ineffective.
+The Telogen phase is when the hair follicle lays “dormant” and works through the process of creating new hair, and because the hair is so small, and hidden beneath the skin, light from an IPL machine is ineffective.

 Unlike shaving or epilating, results aren’t instant, but over time a good IPL machine will remove over 90% of hairs for permanent hair removal.

 There are thousands of hairs on your skin, all in different stages of their growth cycle, and it’s only the hairs in the Anagen Phase that work with IPL machines.
-Therefore, several bouts of treatment spanning several moths will yield the greatest result.
+Therefore, several bouts of treatment spanning several months will yield the greatest result.
 Check your IPL device user manual for guidance, because machine designs and guidelines vary.

-IPL is most ideal for people with untanned, light coloured skin and darker coloured hair.
+IPL is most ideal for people with untanned, light-coloured skin and darker coloured hair.
 Very light hair contains insufficient pigment for the IPL to absorb – which I’ll get into in just a moment, but first, let’s talk about some of the benefits that you’ll see from regular use of the better IPL devices out there.

 Key Benefits of IPL Hair Removal

 Outside of hair removal, IPL can be used to treat numerous health issues.
-It’s been used to treat dark spots on the skin, cosmetic skin rejuvenation to fight aging, and broken capillaries.
+It’s been used to treat dark spots on the skin, cosmetic skin rejuvenation to fight aging and broken capillaries.